WHAT’S THE BEST BATTERY FOR SOLAR STREET LIGHTS?

 One aspect of switching to solar street lighting that’s always of unease for new solar adopters is the type of battery used to power the light.
 Many of our customers want to get the best battery for their new solar light that saves money, lasts as long as possible, and requires the least amount of maintenance.
 With many different technologies on the market, some using confusing language, others that are actually hazardous to human health, it's important to be informed about the proper choice of battery to power your solar light.

 There are also questions of the physical battery profile, average charging cycles, and overall cost per watt.
 Some of the tech jargon can get a little confusing, but it’s important to remember all batteries are not created equal, and many batteries on the market actually carry some danger to their operation.

 Here’s some information below which goes into detail why Greenshine uses some battery technologies over others.
 We’ve saved the best for last.

 HERE ARE THE TYPES OF BATTERIES ON THE MARKET FOR SOLAR LIGHTING

 NICD NOT A PRIME CHOICE FOR SOLAR LIGHTS

-NiCd (Nickel Cadmium) batteries are not one of the best battery choices on the market for use in solar lights.
+NiCd (Nickel Cadmium) batteries are not one of the best solar battery choices on the market for use in solar energy lights.
 There’s a debate in the “battery community” about what’s called the “memory effect” with NiCd–these kinds of batteries are meant to be charged fully and depleted fully.

 That isn’t what happens often with batteries meant for solar lights, where there’s a constant charge-discharge with the cycles of day and night.
 The memory effect alters the battery’s voltage levels to shrink over time, where the battery “forgets” the highs and lows it doesn’t often charge to.
 Typically, the best battery for solar lights (with a properly-sized system) will discharge about 15% every day.